jishnu0323/kubernetes-psa-notes/eks-setup-psa.md

 Worker Nodes (EC2 Instances) are provisioned in your AWS account based on your flags like --node-type, --nodes-min, etc.
 ## After cluster created we can check nodes using below command.

+So in short:
+✅ Yes, a cluster = control plane + worker nodes
+🛠️ But when using eksctl, AWS automatically sets up the control plane 🧾 You only define and manage the worker nodes (unless you go serverless using Fargate)

 - - -
 `
  kubectl get nodes